williamfchang/bigeatersbot/README.md

     - Once the data gets uploaded for that time (e.g. the glucose monitor reading at 6pm), the buy/sell order is executed
         - Data upload isn't fully automated, so it may be delayed more than 3 hours (I need to manually press a button to get it uploaded)
 - Buying stock
-    - It doesn't cost anything to buy the stock
+    - When your buy order executes, you get the shares at the value (using your balance)
     - You can make buy order of maximum 20 shares per data point
-    - You then own the stock at the average cost of all the stocks you own
 - Selling stock
-    - When your sell order executes, your profit/loss is: `((current cost) - (average cost of your shares)) * (number of shares sold)`
+    - When your sell order executes, your shares sell at the given value which goes into your balance
-    - This goes to your total earnings
 - Glucose monitoring extra details
     - There is a running leaderboard, which orders everyone by amount of earnings
     - For the glucose monitor -- trading ends Oct 23 2025 (because that's when my glucose monitor expires lol)